 When will you know when your elderly parents need help?
 One thing is certain: your parents won't be the ones who tell you they need help!

 Seniors have a strong desire to remain independent and in control of their own lives for as long as possible.
 In their place, wouldn't you feel the same way?
 The last thing they want is to become a burden to their children or loved ones.
 Typically, the aging senior will experience a traumatic event or "wake-up call" precipitating the realization that they need assistance.
-For example, they may suffer a stroke or a serious injury due to a fall; or their cognitive situation, such as the onset of dementia may result in a danger to themselves or others, like leaving an article of clothing sitting on a stovetop burner.
+For example, they may suffer a stroke or a serious injury due to a fall; or cognitive decline in the early stages of dementia that may result in a danger to themselves or others, like leaving a stovetop burner unattended.